uc-vision/ntrip_ros/README.md

 But the connection had closed and it would crash again.
 I ended up detecting zero length data and closing and reopening the data stream.
 It continues on without a glitch.

+You can generate the require $GPGGA message at this site. https://www.nmeagen.org/ Set a point near where you want to run and click "Generate NMEA file".
+Cut and paste the $GPGGA message into the launch file.

 I intend to use it with https://github.com/ros-agriculture/ublox_f9p

 It may also require this package: https://github.com/tilk/rtcm_msgs